muratk5n/thirdwave/en/README.md

 ---

 Degenerate discussions on \#MeToo, too much \#Woke is Gender.
-Bulllshit LGBT issues are Gays, Gender.
-Bizarre denialism, culture war around climate is Green, abortion related to God (though different religions seem to be interpreting that God differently).
+Bulllshit LGBT issues are Gays, denialism, culture war around climate is Green, abortion related to God (though different religions seem to be interpreting that God differently).

 ---